Renszit/Renszit/README.md

 I'm a full-stack web developer with a background in media and graphic design.

-- 🔭  I’m currently working on reusable react components
+- 🔭  I’m currently working on a reusable react components library and a financial overview application in React.js
-- 🌱  I’m currently learning more about React and React native.
+- 🌱  I’m currently learning more about React Native and Typescript
 - 😄  Pronouns: He/Him
 - ⚡  Fun fact: I'm a record collector (vinyl)
 - 💬  Ask me about anything!